-It is EXTREMELY HELPFUL IF YOU HAVE A LITTER OF PUPPIES/KITTENS TO GIVE EACH SIBLING A DIFFERENT COLOR SO THEY ARE EASILY IDENTIFIED WHEN THEY ARRIVE AT OUR SHELTER.
-TabBand come in 10- and 20-inch lengths to keep things simple, WE just use the 20-inchers, since they MUST be trimmed to fit FOR SAFETY REASONS.
+it is EXTREMELY HELPFUL IF YOU HAVE A LITTER OF PUPPIES/KITTENS TO GIVE EACH SIBLING A DIFFERENT COLOR SO THEY ARE EASILY IDENTIFIED WHEN THEY ARRIVE AT OUR SHELTER.
+TabBand come in 10-20 and 30 inch lengths to keep things simple, WE just use the 20-inchers, since they MUST be trimmed to fit FOR SAFETY REASONS.
 WE'VE FOUND IT HELPFUL AND TIME SAVING TO Prepare collars IN THE DAYS before a scheduled transport, clipping one COLLAR to each PETS INDIVIDUAL MEDICAL RECORD FORM AND WRITING THE COLLAR COLOR ON THE MEDICAL RECORDS FORM.
-That way there's no delay during loading and unloading
+That way there's no delay during loading AND OR unloading

-Pet's Name: Foste ster Family / Location: Breed(s): Description/Colors Male Female DSH DMH DLH / Approximate Age or DO в # kittens in litter: Colla r Color: A Tabband collar should d fit comfortably tight on each pets neck.
-It should not be so o tight as to choke e pet/s nor so oose that she can slip ( out of it.
-The rule of th umb savs vou should l be able to get tv wo fingers undern eath the collar
+Pet's Name: Foste r Family / Location: Breed(s): Description/Colors Male FemaleDSH_DMH_DLH Approximate Age or DOB # kittens in litter: Collar Color:

+A Tabband collar should fit and It should not be so tight as to choke pet/s nor so loose that she can slip out of it.
+The rule of thumb says you should be able to get two fingers underneath the collar.

-- FIV-LEUKEMIA TESTED NEGATIVE: all kittens and cats must have a Combo test PRIOR TO COMING.
-WE DO NOT ACCEPT FELINES THAT ARE + FOR EITHER FIV OR LEUKEMIA. - INTERSTATE HEALTH CERTIFICATE: ALL Interstate Health Certificates MUST BE DATED WITHIN 10-14 DAYS from TRANSPORT TO the final destination, regardless of each state's requirements or "good for" date listed on the form, This Expiration is REQUIRED BY LAW with the USDA.
-OUR SHELTERS ADDRESS must be included on the Interstate Health
+■ FIV-LEUKEMIA TESTED NEGATIVE: all kittens and cats must have a Combo test PRIOR TO COMING.
+WE DO NOT ACCEPT FELINES

+THAT ARE + FOR EITHER FIV OR LEUKEMIA.

+INTERSTATE HEALTH CERTIFICATE: 30 DAYS or less from TRANSPORT TO the final destination (being our shelter), regardless of each state's requirements or "good for" date listed on the form, This Expiration is REQUIRED BY LAW with the USDA.
+OUR SHELTERS ADDRESS must be included